Who We Are

 The entire music industry—from artists to distribution services to fans—benefits from greater transparency.
 To create a more vibrant and open marketplace, greater transparency is needed in the following areas:

 - Who Owns What: Readily available ownership information is critical to facilitate more efficient licensing and accuracy in payment.
 Artists cannot be paid if users and distributors do not know who owns what or who should be paid.
-This up-to-date information should be available to the public in an easily accessible format, such as a copyright ownership database.
+This up-to-date information should be available to the public in an easily accessible format.

 - Where the Money Goes: Music users and distributors have paid, and continue to pay, to perform or provide music publicly.
 But clear information on where that money goes, how it is split and distributed and why, needs to be made available to recording artists and songwriters in an easily trackable format.